Time-dependent black hole lensing from ringdown quasinormal mode: Zerilli framework and reconstruction to

 for some algebraic coefficients \(\mathfrak{c}_{0,1}\).
 Substitution of Eq. \eqref{A.12} into the kernel Eq. \eqref{20} reproduces the far-zone scaling used in Sec. \ref{subsec3.2} and leads directly to the \(1/b\) dependence in Eq. \eqref{25}, providing a consistency check of the normalization choices above.

-\emph{Near-photon-sphere reduction:} Near the photon sphere \(r_{\mathrm{ph}}=3M\) [Eq. \eqref{31}], the master equation in Eq. \eqref{A.3} can be approximated by a Schrödinger problem with an inverted harmonic potential around the unstable maximum of \(V_Z\).
+\emph{Near-photon-sphere reduction:} Near the photon sphere \(r_{\mathrm{ph}}=3M\) [Eq. \eqref{31}], the master equation in Eq. \eqref{A.3} can be approximated by a Schr\"odinger problem with an inverted harmonic potential around the unstable maximum of \(V_Z\).
 Expanding \(\Psi_Z\) and its derivative in that region and inserting into Eq. \eqref{A.4} and then (A.8) yields

 with constants \(\mathfrak{C}_{0,1}\) determined by the polynomials in Eq. \eqref{A.5}.
 This reduction underlies the logarithmic structures extracted in Sec. \ref{sec4}, culminating in Eqs. \eqref{35}-\eqref{39}.